Conganhluan/Log-Review-Toolkit/README.md

     2. The number of files containing abnormal codes and the list of them
 - You missed the summary on the console?
 Don't worry, it also created a **Summary \<MONTH\>.txt** with the exact information in the folder **Cisco logs review**
 - The folder **Cisco logs review** will be created (if not existed) in the location where you run the command, and the detail of abnormal lines will be in there for your manually further review
+-> You can change the result location at the *line 6*

 ### Detect_abnormal_Draytek.py